AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-standard-live.md

 >[!IMPORTANT]
 >
->Virtual Report Suites are not compatible with Live Mode, only with Standard Mode.
+>Virtual report suites are not compatible with Live Mode, only with Standard Mode.

 ![](assets/live_mode.png)